Schedule your launch dates

 - Employee lists have been uploaded

-- Messenger notifications are enabled if desired
+- Messenger notifications are enabled

 - Shipping preferences have been finalized